/Blog

 14 · 8 · 2024 by Claire Styles

-So, you’ve realized that your current EHS system—whether it’s paper-based, reliant on spreadsheets, or simply outdated software—isn’t cutting it anymore.
-With your concerns about workplace safety growing, you’ve found the perfect new EHS tool and built a strong business case.
+So, you’ve realized that your current EHS system (whether it’s built on paper, spreadsheets, or outdated software) has reached its limits.
+You’ve done the legwork, identified the right digital EHS tool, and built a solid business case.
 Great.
-But here’s the thing: no matter how airtight your pitch is, you’re bound to face some resistance.
-Any budget request will be met with objections from senior management—they’re responsible for keeping a close eye on the company’s finances, after all.
+But even the strongest pitch will face objections from senior management—they’re responsible for keeping a close eye on the company’s finances, after all.

 #1.
-What’s wrong with how we currently do things?
+What’s wrong with how we currently manage EHS?

 It’s only natural for people to resist change.
 No matter how inefficient, the status quo is familiar and comfortable.
-To respond to this objection, you’ll want to focus on the inefficiencies, limitations, and risks you unearthed when looking into your current processes and policies.
+To counter:

 #2.
 It’s too expensive.